Sumanth-Siddareddy/LearningAssisstant/README.md

 - Generates structured educational reports
 - Saves output to a text file with a dynamic filename

+## Research Methodology
+- The system uses:
+1. Ollama's Mistral model for topic comprehension and content generation
+2. Structured prompt engineering to instruct the model to follow educational guidelines
+3. Basic topic filtering to restrict inappropriate queries

+## Report Generation & Modification
+- Reports are:
+1. Queried from LLM using structured prompts
+2. Parsed and saved in topic-specific .txt files
+3. Flexible to support diagrams and resources if included
+4. Modular and easy to extend to support visual/audio formats

 ## Installation Guide

 ### Prerequisites